 “Matthew Mishory has managed to capture an austere beauty of a kind little known and little understood by all but the likes of Baudelaire.” -- Film International

 Filmmaker and commercial director Matthew Mishory was named a “rising talent” by Variety.
 His second feature film, the documentary ABSENT, was shot in Moldova in the former Soviet Union and released in Fall 2015.
 It was designated a “must-see” film by Cineuropa and “the documentary equivalent of Radu Jude's Aferim!, the winner of this year's Berlinale Silver Bear for Best Director”.
 Cine Maldito named Absent one of the top ten films of 2015.
 Most recently, Matthew directed the television film No Place of Exile, about the modernist composer and pianist Artur Schnabel.
-The film was shot in Switzerland, Italy, Vienna, and Berlin and will premiere on the Arte and RBB networks in 2017.
+The film was shot in Switzerland, Italy, Vienna, and Berlin and will premiere on the Arte network in February 2018.

 Matthew's feature film debut, the 35mm Joshua Tree, 1951: A Portrait of James Dean was released theatrically in the United States, the UK, and Germany.
 The San Francisco Chronicle declared JT1951 “mesmerizing and sexy”, and Artforum pronounced it “a nuanced portrayal of an entire era.”
 The film is available worldwide on VOD, DVD, and digital.

 Previously, Matthew's short film, Delphinium, about the legendary artist Derek Jarman, was permanently installed in the British Film Institute's National Film Archive.
 The film was subsequently re-released in the UK by the BFI as part of the year-long Jarman2014 celebration.

 Matthew holds a degree in Film from the University of California, Santa Barbara (B.A.), and a Juris Doctor (J.D.) degree in Law from Loyola Law School in Los Angeles.
-He is currently shooting two music-based projects in Europe.
+He is currently shooting two music-based projects in Europe and developing a new narrative feature.

 “A new major figure in U.S. independent cinema.”